FETI-DP for the three-dimensional Virtual Element Method: Proof of Theorem

 \end{lemma}

 \begin{proof} We start by proving (\ref{EboundsV}).
-Let $i \in \mathcal{X}$ and let $\ell,k \in \Ni$.
-Assume at first that $\Omega^\ell$ and $\Omega^k$ share an edge $E$ having $y_i$ as one of the vertices.
-Adding and subtracting $(\alpha_\ell^E - \alpha_k^E)$, using Proposition \ref{prop:trace} as well as a Poincar\'e inequality for function with vanishing average in a portion of the boundary (allowing to bound the $H^{1/2}$ norm with the $H^{1/2}$ seminorm), we can write
+Let $V\in \Xi$ denote one of the cross points, let $\dofi$ (with $ \in \mathcal{X}$) denote the corresponding d.o.f., and let $\ell,k \in \Ni$.
+Assume at first that $\Omega^\ell$ and $\Omega^k$ share an edge $E$ having $V$ as one of the vertices.
+Adding and subtracting $(\alpha_\ell^E - \alpha_k^E)$, using Proposition \ref{prop:trace} as well as a Poincar\'e--inequality for function with vanishing average in a portion of the boundary (allowing us to bound the $H^{1/2}$ norm with the $H^{1/2}$ seminorm), we can write